 London School of Mosaic

-2017 to date, Organisation development
+2017 to 2024, Organisation development

 • setting up of a functional and efficient workshop space for bespoke craft courses for a team of freelance tutors, unlocking an unused workspace in a strategic location for social and economic impact